kentng201/ufinity-swe-assignment/README.md

 - When user attempt to register a teacher, the backend will check if the email/contact number/name already exists in the database.
 If it does, an error message will be displayed.
 This is to prevent duplicate entries in the database.
 - The system did not allow teachers contain duplicate name is because when user attempt to add a new class, the system will display a list of teachers with the same name.
 This is to prevent confusion for the user when selecting a teacher.
 If the user tries to add a new class and level with a teacher that already exists, an error message will be displayed.

-- When user attempt to add a new class, the backend will check if a same teacher with same class name and class level already exists in the database.
+- When user attempt to add a new class, the backend will check if a same teacher already exists in the class table.
 If it does, an error message will be displayed.
-This is to prevent duplicate entries in the database.
+This is to prevent duplicate entries in the database, and assuming all the class are assigned in a same time period.

 ## Take Note that